0x1eef/uname.rb/README.md

 returns a struct that contains the name of on operating system, a machine's network name, the release level of an operating system, the version level of an operating system, and the machine's hardware platform.
-It can be especially helpful when there's a preference to not depend on the uname binary.
+It can be especially helpful when there is a preference to not rely on the uname executable.

 ## Examples